 As well as keeping sun safe with a sufficient SPF for your skin, there are ways you can avoid prickly heat and enjoy your summer.

-You can also naturally calm the prickly heat rash by:
+How to naturally calm the prickly heat rash

 Can you be allergic to the sun?